Frequently Asked Questions

 The precise value depends on what kind of system you end up installing and your specific property and location.
 That potential value is one of the things that we can discuss with you if you’re interested in a free quote.

-Any excess power you generate can be stored in the electrical grid rather than in batteries.
+If you’re connected to BC Hydro, you don’t need batteries for day-to-day use.
+Any extra power your panels generate is stored in the electrical grid rather than in batteries.
 Since you’ll never need to maintain or replace your city’s electrical grid, it’s simple and affordable.
+You can think of BC Hydro as an extremely large battery system, as long as the grid is functioning.

 If you have batteries, your excess power gets stored for you to use whenever the sun isn’t shining, like at night or when the weather is cloudy.